Linings: Facts on Suit, Coat & Jacket Lining Fabric

 - Above all, an article requiring sewing a lining fits better than one that doesn’t have a lining.

-- Clothing won’t crease as easily if it’s has lining.
+- Clothing won’t crease as easily if it has lining.

 When the Garment is Unlined

-- If you don't line an item, it will not have a second layer.
-So it will be cooler, which makes it a great choice for warm days.
+- There is no second layer when you don’t line a garment.
+So, it will be cooler, which makes it a great choice for warm days.
 This is an excellent idea for cotton jackets, for example.

-- If you’re sewing no inside lining, the item is lighter.
+- If you’re sewing the inside lining, the item is lighter.

 - A linen piece without lining is a definite plus in summer, as it's so much cooler – and requires less sewing on a machine!

-The Best Material for a Lined Jacket or Coat
+The Best Material for Coat Lining & Lining Other Garments

-The most popular materials used to line clothing include silk and acetate, rPET, and rayon.
-People choose this type of material for different reasons: some materials used as a second layer may cause the piece to drape better, whereas others are more breathable etc. Also consider price when you choose fabric, as each of the materials available is differently priced.
+The most popular materials used to line clothing include silk, acetate, rPET, and rayon.
+People choose this type of material for different reasons: some materials used as a second layer may cause the piece to drape better, whereas others are more breathable, etc. Also consider price when you choose fabric, as each of the materials available is differently priced.

 Natural Material

 This textile is considered the most luxurious because it is soft, breathable, durable, and lightweight.
 This elegant material is also smooth.
-It can be sheer or semi-sheer, transparent, matte, or shiny, depending on how much it weighs.
+It can be sheer or semi-sheer, transparent, matte, or shiny.
 We usually use this textile to line winter wear.
 As they’re expensive and sumptuous, it’s important to take good care of winter garments.

 2. Cotton